Sertraline is the first-line option in people with coronary heart disease. Alternatives include fluoxetine, paroxetine and mirtazapine.

 Managing patients with a new diagnosis of CHD currently on an antidepressant requires care.
 You should:

-• Seek advice from a mental health specialist (ideally one who knows the person) before switching.
+• consider if you require advice from a mental health or pain specialist (ideally one who knows the person) before switching

 Refer to NICE Clinical Knowledge Summary for management of depression in general.